Jessie Saxby

-Jessie Margaret Edmondston Saxby (30 June 1842 – 27 December 1940) was an author and folklorist from Unst, one of the Shetland Islands of Scotland.
+Jessie Margaret Edmondston Saxby (30 June 1842 – 27 December 1940) was a writer and folklorist from Unst, one of the Shetland Islands of Scotland.
 She also had political interests and was a suffragette.

 Family

 Born on 30 June 1842 at Halligarth, Baltasound, on the Shetland Island of Unst, Saxby's father was Laurence Edmondston, a medical doctor and naturalist; her mother was Eliza Macbrair (1801–1869), a journalist and published author from a Glasgow family.
 The couple had ten other children including Thomas, a botanist.

 By her own admission, Saxby received little formal education.

 Henry Saxby, a London born ornithologist and doctor, became Saxby's husband on 16 December 1859.
 The couple had six children but their only daughter died when an infant.
 They lived on Unst and Henry was a partner in his father-in-law's medical practice until 1871 when poor health necessitated a move to Edinburgh.
 The following year, in 1872, the family re-located to Inveraray but Henry died aged 37 on 4 September 1873.
 As a widow with a family to support, Jessie had to rely on the income from her writing and returned to Edinburgh for 17 years before finally moving back to Unst in 1890.

 Thomas Edmondston Saxby (1869-1952), also a physician who lived and worked at Halligarth, and an ornithologist, was their son.